Year 9 Options

 The Year 9 Options Process

-Everyone must study Maths, English and Science GCSE as well as PSHE/RE and Core PE.
-You will also need to study either Geography or History from options block A. You will then be able to choose three more areas of study from a broad and balanced range of choices in blocks B-D (which also includes the block A subjects again).
-Alongside GCSEs, you can study for work-related subjects also known as vocational qualifications, BTECs or Technical Awards.
+You will then be able to choose three further subjects from a broad and balanced range of choices in blocks B-D (which also includes the block A subjects again).

 What should I choose?

-What subjects do you enjoy?
+• What subjects do you enjoy?
 You are more likely to be motivated to achieve if you enjoy the subject.

-In which subjects are you successful or likely to be successful?
+• In which subjects are you successful or likely to be successful?

 Why does it matter?